resilient-sdk¶

 Similar to our resilient-circuits

-library, the SDK it requires an app.config
+library, the SDK requires an app.config

 created in the default location: ~/.resilient